joeyology/seek-first/src/pages/contact.md

 img_path: ''

 ---
-Hi there!
-Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [josemari.taleno@gmail.com](mailto:example@example.com).
+Thank you for coming here!
+We are looking forward to hear from you!
+Please fill the contact form below.